0xffset/video-compressor/README.md

 - compress videos that are already compressed
 - search for a `compression_log.json` file in the current folder or any parent or child folder

+This program might not work on windows systems as i have not tested it on windows.

 ## Requirements
 - Rust
 - ffmpeg